 Coordinated Project Pathway - Remove barriers upstream or downstream of a planned and funded project

-Board is developing barrier packages for Watershed Pathway
+Board is finalizing the first round of barrier packages for Watershed Pathway and Coordinated Project Pathway